maarten-pennings/howto/Quadro/readme.md

 ![Situation 2](quadro-step2.drawio.png)

-Observe that they are the same under 180° rotation.
+Observe that the chains are the same under 180° rotation around the z-axis.
 We will continue with the left one only.

 ### Situation 3

-Given the chain, none of the pieces can move, in the xy-plane or in the z-direction, with one exception: piece 10-11  can move in the y-direction.
+Given the (left) chain, none of the pieces can move, in the xy-plane or in the z-direction, with one exception: piece 10-11  can move in the y-direction.
+Again, we have no choice; a move is forced.

 ![Situation 3](quadro-step3.drawio.png)